Coronavirus: Information for visitors

 - Stay at home if you have symptoms of Covid-19.

 - Limit new close contacts.
 Only socialize with people you usually meet and preferably outdoors.

 - Keep your distance from others and avoid places such as stores and shopping malls if they become crowded.

 - Travel in the safest way possible.
-Avoid public transportation and other means of transport where it is not possible to book a seat.
+Avoid public transportation if possible.

 - Work from home as often as you can.